hungvo2003vn/ChatGPT-and-Telegram/README.md

 # ChatGPT-and-Telegram
 This an API connecting Telegram bot to ChatGPT (using Flask to create Application and Deployed on Pythonanywhere platfrom)
+## Create a bot on Telegram
+Open Telegram messenger, sign in to your account or create a new one.
+1. Enter *@Botfather* in the search tab and choose this bot.
+  - Click “Start” to activate BotFather bot.
+  - In response, you receive a list of commands to manage bots.
+2. Choose or type the */newbot* command and send it.
+3. Choose a name for your bot — your subscribers will see it in the conversation.
+And choose a username for your bot — the bot can be found by its username in searches.
+The username must be unique and end with the word “bot.”
+  - After you choose a suitable name for your bot — the bot is created.
+You will receive a message with a link to your bot t.me/<bot_username>, recommendations to set up a profile picture, description, and a list of commands to manage your new bot.
+4. Send the command /token and copy the bot's token
 ## ChatGPT Model
 We will use the "gpt-3.5-turbo" which is also called a chat completion and store the conversation in database using MongoDB.
 An example API call looks as follows: